Alain Noudéhou

 Alain Noudéhou (born 1966) is a Beninese diplomat who has been serving as Deputy Special Representative for the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) and Resident Coordinator in Mali since 2021, serving alongside Special Representative Mahamat Saleh Annadif.
 He was previously the Deputy Special Representative of the Secretary-General of the United Nations, Resident Coordinator, and Humanitarian Coordinator in South Sudan.

 Early life and education

 Noudéhou holds a master's degree in Public Policy and Management from Carnegie Mellon University in the US and completed his undergraduate degree at Tsinghua University in China.

 Career

 Early career

-Before joining the UN, Noudéhou became the first Country Director of CHF (now Global Communities) in South Africa from 1996- 2000 and later as the Deputy Director of Program Initiatives at CHF Headquarters in Maryland, USA (2000 – 2002).
-As Country Director in South Africa, he successfully designed and implemented CHF's affordable housing and bridge financing programs within the framework of the South African Government's Reconstruction and Development Program.
-Working with the municipality and through an assisted-self‐help approach, more than 900 affordable houses were built between 1996 and 2000.
+Before joining the UN, Noudéhou was the first Country Director of CHF (now Global Communities) in South Africa from 1996- 2000 and later the Deputy Director of Program Initiatives at CHF Headquarters in Maryland, USA (2000 – 2002).

 Career with the United Nations

 Noudéhou started his career with the United Nations in 2002 as UNDP Assistant Resident Representative in Gabon and then moved to Rwanda as UNDP Deputy Representative in Rwanda in 2004.
 In 2007, he moved to Tanzania as UNDP's Country Director.

 The Secretary General of the United Nations Ban Ki-moon in July 2010, announced Noudéhou as UN Resident Coordinator, Humanitarian Coordinator and UNDP Resident Representative in Zimbabwe.
-He led the UN's efforts to deliver the required advisory and implementation support services – including support of the development of the country's first post-independence constitution.
-Under his leadership, UNDP Zimbabwe managed an overall program delivery of US$410 million for the 3-year period of 2010 to 2012, one the three biggest UNDP programs on the continent.